Pasta making class in Italy was one of the most cherished parts of our holiday.

-Each class teaches something new: a local pasta shape, a regional sauce, or a family recipe passed down through generations.
-But it’s about more than the food—it’s about the people, the stories, and the joy of sitting down to eat what you made from scratch.
+Each Italian pasta class teaches you something new: a local pasta shape, a regional sauce, or a family recipe passed down through generations.

 👉 Pro tip: Book 2–3 months in advance—especially from April until October.
 Most classes offer free cancellation, so you can lock in your spot and adjust plans later!